nbp/holyjit.org/content/posts/introducing-use-counts.md

 the following equation `C + T / S < T`.

-If you have a choice between multiple compilers, or between multiple optimization toggles, then you want to choose the configuration which minimize the remaining time, i-e `min_i( C_i + T / S_i ) < T`.
+If you have a choice between multiple compilers, or between multiple optimization toggles, then you want to choose the configuration which minimizes the remaining time, i.e. `min_i( C_i + T / S_i ) < T`.
 The research paper stops at this point.

 This equation is interesting, but it would be better if the compiler time and